It Was All a Dream (Dream album)

-It Was All a Dream is the debut studio album released by American girl group Dream.
-It was released on January 23, 2001 by Bad Boy Records.
+It Was All a Dream is the debut album released by American girl group Dream.
+It was released on January 23, 2001, by Bad Boy Records.
 The album garnered a mixed reception from critics.
 It Was All a Dream debuted at number 6 on the Billboard 200 and spawned two singles: "He Loves U Not" and "This Is Me".
 The album sold over 1.5 million copies in the United States and was certified Platinum by the Recording Industry Association of America.
 To promote the album, the group toured across North America and the UK with appearances at award shows and talk shows.
-It remains Dream's only major album release after 2003's "Reality" was shelved and the group was dropped by Bad Boy Records.
+It is Dream's only major album release after Reality (2003) was shelved and the group was dropped by Bad Boy Records.

 Production

 Shortly after being formed, Dream's former manager, Judith Fontaine, signed them to Clockwork Entertainment so they could begin working on their debut album.
 There, they recorded several tracks for the album.
 Subsequently, Dream parted ways with Fontaine and Clockwork Entertainment.
 Shortly thereafter, the group signed a record deal with Bad Boy Records.
 This meant that much of what was recorded at Clockwork Entertainment would be excluded from the album.
-In January 1999, original member Alex Chester left the group and was replaced by Diana Ortiz.
-With Ortiz on board, Dream recorded It Was All a Dream from 1999 to 2000.
+Original member Alex Chester left the group and was replaced by Diana Ortiz.